CubeBeveled/6b6t-wiki/docs/Players/advik555.md

 - Cumgang (a community base group) (*died*)
 - Imperials 6b6t (for a short amount of time) (*Became inactive in group*)
 - Donfuer 6b6t (in all 3 diffrent leadership terms) (*died 3 times*)
 - Many, many other small groups most of which are gone

 ## Clans insided
-- afk (anarchy free kits)
+- Anarchy Free Kits
-- tesseract/saviors (insided tesseract on main, then saviors twice on alts)
+- Tesseract/Saviors (insided tesseract on main, then saviors twice on alts)
-- anti 555 (mudl)
+- Anti 555 (mudl)
-- inferno (griefed twice, surrendered/allied to/with 555)
+- Inferno (griefed twice, surrendered/allied to/with 555)
-- melon clan
+- Melon Clan
 - a5/111 (larped 555's name, insided, rebranded, went inactive,
 - 7th day/777 (made false accusations against 555/advik, griefed, nuked, rebranded, server deleted)
 - Neutral (neutral failed to inside 555, was exposed, griefed twice)